Journeyman1337/Journey-CPP-Style-Guide/README.md

 ## Salient Security

 User security holds paramount importance.
 Always prioritize the usage of APIs designed to mitigate security vulnerabilities.
 When implementing code utilizing potentially unsafe APIs and features, exercise extra caution.
 Whenever possible, encapsulate unsafe code within a secure interface to minimize potential points where threat vectors could inadvertently be created.
 If you identify security risks that might not be apparent to other programmers, document them in comments.
-API documentation must explitily explain the vulnerabilities programers need to be mindful of.
-When selecting dependencies for specific tasks, libraries that are being actively developed and receive security updates must be prefeered.
+API documentation must explicitly explain the vulnerabilities programmers need to be mindful of.
+When selecting dependencies for specific tasks, libraries that are being actively developed and receive security updates must be preferred.

 ## Self Explaining Code